ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 Chains.
 Subnet-EVM is a simplified version of [Avalanche C-Chain](https://github.com/ava-labs/coreth).

-This chain implements the Ethereum Virtual Machine and supports Solidity smart contracts as well as most other Ethereum client functionality.
+This chain implements the Ethereum Virtual Machine and supports Solidity smart contracts as well as most other Ethereum client features.

 ## Fuji Testnet